Lemon Lilac Butter Cake

 Slice and serve!

-This cake keeps well at room temperature, well wrapped, for 2-3 days.
+This cake will keep at room temperature, well wrapped, for 2-3 days.